-The Rocky Mountain Regional Public Health Case Competition, hosted by the Colorado School of Public Health, is designed to help students across varied disciplines gain experience working in collaborative teams to design innovative solutions to real-world health problems.
+The Rocky Mountain Public Health Case Competition, hosted by the Colorado School of Public Health, is designed to help students across varied disciplines gain experience working in collaborative teams to design innovative solutions to real-world health problems.

 As students leave graduate school, it is important to have gained the skills necessary to work in interdisciplinary teams on incredibly complex issues.
 The day of the event, students are placed into teams to collaboratively analyze, present, and respond to a presented case.